-- 1. Define the Staging Server
+- Define the Staging Server

-- 2. Create the Staging Physical Schema
+- Create the Staging Physical Schema

-- 3. Define the Source Data Server
+- Define the Source Data Server

-- 4. Create the Source Physical Schema
+- Create the Source Physical Schema

-26.3.1.1 Define the Staging Server
+28.3.1.1 Define the Staging Server

-Create a data server for the Oracle technology as described in Section 2.3.1, "Creating an Oracle Data Server".
+Create a data server for the Oracle or Teradata technology.
+For more information, see:

+- Section 2.3.1, "Creating an Oracle Data Server" - Section 11.3.1, "Creating a Teradata Data Server"

-26.3.1.2 Create the Staging Physical Schema
+28.3.1.2 Create the Staging Physical Schema

-Create an Oracle physical schema using the standard procedure, as described in "Creating a Physical Schema" of the Oracle Fusion Middleware Developer's Guide for Oracle Data Integrator.
+Create an Oracle or Teradata physical schema using the standard procedure, as described in "Creating a Physical Schema" of the Oracle Fusion Middleware Developer's Guide for Oracle Data Integrator.